 - Fracture or injury to the knee joint

 If only one side of your knee is damaged, Dr. Karas may perform partial knee replacement surgery instead of a total replacement.
 This involves replacing tissue on only one side of the joint.

-First, Dr. Karas spends time discussing your concerns, fears, and the expected outcome of knee replacement surgery so you feel comfortable going into the procedure.
+First, Dr. Karas spends time discussing your concerns, fears, and the expected outcome of knee replacement surgery, so you feel comfortable going into the procedure.

 Dr. Karas performs knee replacement procedures while you’re under general or spinal anesthesia.
 Once you’re asleep and numb, he makes a small incision on your knee and removes damaged portions of your bones.
 Then, he replaces the bone with metal implants and a plastic spacer and closes the incision.

 The whole procedure typically lasts a couple of hours.
-Afterward, Dr. Karas provides you with instructions on how to make your recovery as safe and quick as possible.
+Afterward, Dr. Karas provides you with instructions on how to make your recovery as safe and as quick as possible.
 You should be able to go home the next day.